World Eczema Day is September 14th and raises awareness of the chronic skin condition that affects one in five children in the UK.

 The family are backing ‘Eczema – It Gets Under Your Skin’ and want more people to be aware of the impact eczema can have on mental health.

 Karneet said: “Both girls are quite resilient and don’t let their skin get them down, but of course as parents we worry that they might get nasty comments or feel self conscious.
 We encourage them to talk about their feelings because it’s all we can do.
 I wish I had a way to take it from them.
-We have tried everything – from making my own kombucha to very expensive specialist pajamas but nothing has worked.
+We have tried everything – from making my own kombucha to very expensive specialist pyjamas but nothing has worked.
 You feel helpless.”

 “Eczema – It Gets Under Your Skin is such an important campaign.
 Eczema can have a huge effect on both the person with the condition and their carers.